twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingPushNotificationConnector.md

 > **new AwsMessagingPushNotificationConnector**(`options`): [`AwsMessagingPushNotificationConnector`](AwsMessagingPushNotificationConnector.md)

-Create a new instance of IAwsConnectorConfig.
+Create a new instance of AwsMessagingPushNotificationConnector.

 #### Parameters